DaveParillo/cisc192-reader/src/chapter4/review-2.rst

          Most bacteria cultures grow exponentially.
 For this problem, assume the number of cells in a bacterial culture doubles every hour.
-         Let's write the code for the countBacteria function. countBacteria takes hour as a parameter and returns the number of bacteria cells after hour hours.
+         Let's write the code for the count_bacteria function. count_bacteria takes hour as a parameter and returns the number of bacteria cells after hour hours.
 Assume when hour is 0, there is one cell.
 When hour is one, the number of cells doubles to two.
 When hour is two,